DeckofAdventures/TheGame/docs/src/1_Mechanics/02_GMGuide.md

 represent different groups in combat.
 If you only have one deck available, split it into two 26-card decks and shuffle regularly.

-One deck of cards should be designated the *Minion Deck* and one designated the *World Deck*.
+One deck of cards should be designated the *NPC Deck* and one designated the *World Deck*.
 Different color card backs will help distinguish the two throughout play.
-The Minion Deck is used during combat and when applying negative [Status Conditions](./01_PlayerGuide_Full.md#status-conditions).
-The World Deck is used to draw Target
-Cards for NPCs, make social checks, and used for drawing a card based on a table out of combat.
-Before each Combat, reshuffle the Minion Deck.
+The NPC Deck is used to draw Target Cards for NPCs, for their Actions, and when applying negative [Status Conditions](./01_PlayerGuide_Full.md#status-conditions).
+The World Deck is used to make social checks, and to draw Target Cards representing items and objects in the world.
+Before each Combat, reshuffle the NPC Deck.
 You reshuffle the World Deck when it is empty.

 Most NPCs won't stick around long enough to use a deck completely, and